echogarden-project/echogarden/docs/Options.md

 * `whisper.suppressRepetition`: attempt to suppress decoding of repeating token patterns.
 Defaults to `true`
 * `whisper.repetitionThreshold`: minimal repetition / compressibility score to cause a part not to be auto-prompted to the next part.
 Defaults to `2.4`
 * `whisper.decodeTimestampTokens`: enable/disable decoding of timestamp tokens.
 Setting to `false` can reduce the occurrence of hallucinations and token repetition loops, possibly due to the overall reduction in the number of tokens decoded.
 This has no impact on the accuracy of timestamps, since they are derived independently using cross-attention weights.
 However, there are cases where this can cause the model to end a part prematurely, especially in singing and less speech-like voice segments, or when there are multiple speakers.
 Defaults to `true`
+* `whisper.timestampAccuracy`: timestamp accuracy. can be `medium` or `high`. `medium` uses a reduced subset of attention heads for alignment, `high` uses all attention heads and is thus more accurate at the word level, but slower for larger models.
+Defaults to `medium`
 * `whisper.encoderProvider`: identifier for the ONNX execution provider to use with the encoder model.
 Can be `cpu`, `dml` ([DirectML](https://microsoft.github.io/DirectML/)-based GPU acceleration - Windows only), or `cuda` (Linux only - requires [CUDA Toolkit 12.x](https://developer.nvidia.com/cuda-downloads) and [cuDNN 9.x](https://developer.nvidia.com/cudnn-downloads) to be installed).
 In general, GPU-based encoding should be significantly faster.
 Defaults to `cpu`, or `dml` if available
 * `whisper.decoderProvider`: identifier for the ONNX execution provider to use with the decoder model.
 Can be `cpu`, `dml` ([DirectML](https://microsoft.github.io/DirectML/)-based GPU acceleration - Windows only), or `cuda` (Linux only - requires [CUDA Toolkit 12.x](https://developer.nvidia.com/cuda-downloads) and [cuDNN 9.x](https://developer.nvidia.com/cudnn-downloads) to be installed).
 Using GPU acceleration for the decoder may be faster than CPU, especially for larger models, but that depends on your particular combination of CPU and GPU.
 Defaults to `cpu`, and on Windows, `dml` if available for larger models (`small`, `medium`, `large`)
 * `whisper.seed`: provide a custom random seed for token selection when temperature is greater than 0.
 Uses a constant seed by default to ensure reproducibility